bucaran/fishline/README.md

 # About

-Oh My Fish is an all-purpose framework for the [fishshell][Fishshell].
-It looks after your configuration, themes and packages.
+Oh My Fish! is an all-purpose framework for [fish][Fishshell].
+It looks after your configuration, themes and plugins.
 It's lightning fast and easy to use.

 We love contributions, [fork and send us a PR](https://github.com/fish-shell/oh-my-fish/fork).